Skip to content

 Logging in Shiny is built into the very core of the framework.
 We use Microsoft.Extensions.Logging as our abstraction point to allow for all sorts of logging configuration and providers.

 With Shiny and especially background services, it is important to know that providers like debug and console won’t work.
 The reason is simple, when the background delegates/jobs execute, the debugger is not attached.
-Thus, we recommend using loggers that write to a file or a database.
+Thus, we recommend using loggers that write to a local file or some online service

 Some suggested logging provider nugets: